Judging Criteria & Competitor Prep

 Some parting words…

-- This is a pitch competition, so PowerPoints are encouraged for Round 1 judging and REQUIRED for Round 2 judging pitches.
+- This is a pitch competition, so PowerPoints are also encouraged for Round 1 judging and REQUIRED for Round 2 judging pitches.
 Creativity is a must, not just with your game, but with your presentation!

 - If you have a demo/playable to show, embed a video in your PPT to be safe.
 Judges may not have time to PLAY through your prototype.